satvik-1203/satvik-1203/README.md

 ### Finished projects ###

 - A music player
-- dynamic rendering with help of access tokens
+- Dynamic rendering with access tokens
 - Discord bot with Node.js